 - Catering Services: For weddings, events, and corporate functions, Mam Sank offers traditional meal catering with full service.

 - Content & Community: Her storytelling-driven brand has created opportunities for content partnerships and influencer marketing in the culinary space.
+It allows her to reach a wider audience and engage with food enthusiasts through various platforms, such as social media, blogs, and culinary events.
+Thereby enhancing her brand visibility and fostering community engagement.

 Challenges on the Path